UnbreakableKid/react-class/lessons/2 - React/3e - Hooks Exercise.md

 ## Part 2

+Now, we want to change the title of the page to display the current count of the Counter component.
+The title should update whenever the count changes.

+## Part 3

 We want to create 2 Counters that will share the same state.
 Let's update the Counter component to accept a prop that will determine the initial count.
 The Counters should share the same state and update the count together.

-## Part 3
+## Part 4

 We want the Counter value to be on the page component instead of the Counter component.
 Also, there should be 2 different Counters that will share the same state like in Part 2, but now one should be able to increment and the other to decrement.
 The Counters should also display a field where it shows what the current count will be after the operation.

+## Part 5

+Now I want to add the possibility to multiply.
+When a counter is of multiply, the user can pass a prop of the value to multiply by.